Sleeping in Airports

 • Nearby Hotels with Free Shuttles: Yes

-When the prospect of sleeping on the floor or in a chair is giving you nightmares, there is good news for those of you who are looking to sleep at Detroit Airport in comfort.
-While there is no transit hotel, a hotel is conveniently located at the airport and most nearby hotels provide free airport shuttles.
+When the prospect of sleeping on the floor or in a chair gives you nightmares, there is good news for those who are looking to sleep at Detroit Airport in comfort.
+While there is no transit hotel, you will find sleep cabins on the airside.
+A hotel is connected to the terminal, and many nearby hotels are offering free airport shuttles.

 For more options, visit Tripadvisor to see a list of hotels near Detroit Airport that can be sorted by price, distance, traveller rating and popularity.